Engineer and Logistic Staff Corps: History

 Bidder, a former ICE President, was designated Lieutenant Colonel Commandant, a post he would hold until 1878, Manby was Acting Adjutant (until 1884) and a week later McMurdo became Honorary Colonel (until 1894) - he presided over the initial Council meeting in April.

 The objective of the Engineer and Railway Staff Corps was to ensure "the combined action among all the railways when the country is in danger" and tasked particularly with "the preparation, during peace, of schemes for drawing troops from given distant parts and for concentrating them within given areas in the shortest possible time".
-The original establishment of 21 officers was expanded to 110 in 1908 before being subsequently reduced to the current strength of 60 officers.
+The original establishment of 21 officers was expanded to 110 in 1908 before being subsequently reduced to a strength of 60 officers.
 The unit was always a volunteer unit, with members retaining their civilian jobs.
 Until its reorganisation in 1943 its members were entitled to wear a uniform similar to that of the Royal Engineers.

 In recent times recruitment has diversified from road, rail and port specialists to cover almost all aspects of engineering.
 It also began to advise the Royal Corps of Transport (in addition to the Royal Engineers) and was renamed the Engineer and Transport Staff Corps in 1984 to reflect this.
 Following the creation of the Royal Logistic Corps in 1993 the unit was renamed again to the Engineer and Logistic Staff Corps.
 Until 2015 the unit was organisationally part of HQ Engineer in Chief (Army), constituted under the Reserve Forces Act 1996 and administered by the Ministry of Defence.

-In 2015 the Staff Corps marked its 150th anniversary and celebratory events included a dinner at One Great George Street on 26 November at which the guest of honour was Anne, Princess Royal.
+In 2015 the Staff Corps marked its 150th anniversary and celebratory events included a dinner at One Great George Street on 26 November at which the guest of honour was HRH Princess Anne, The Princess Royal.